What is Shouchai Scoby?

 The word SCOBY stands for a Symbiotic Colony/Culture Of Bacteria and Yeast.
 This bacteria forms the probiotics.
 Thus Kombucha is a symbiosis between bacteria (Acetobacter) and yeast (Saccharomyces).
 (Nurikasari, 2017)

 What is SCOBY made out of?

 The SCOBY that grows on top of a Kombucha brew is a polysaccaride.
 You could think of it as a seal that the living cultures create to keep out unwanted contamination.
 People have started thinking of different uses for it.

 What are the uses of SCOBY?

-If you do a simple search online, you can find that other brewers have a multitude of uses for the scoby.
-Primarily, you can use an established scoby to use as a starter for any new batches of Kombucha.
+If you do a simple search online, you can find that Kombucha brewers have a multitude of uses for the SCOBY.
+Primarily, you can use an established SCOBY as a starter for any new batches of Kombucha.

 A team at the University of Auckland have also discovered a method to turn SCOBY into a synthetic leather.
 Others have tried stir-frying chopped up scoby, or cutting eye-holes and using it as a mask.